rishabh1403/blog-source/posts/coding/leetcode/2020/04/169-majority-element.md

 ---
-title: "Leetcode | Solution of Day of Week in JavaScript"
+title: "Leetcode | Solution of Majority Element in JavaScript"
-description: "In this post, we will solve day of week from leetcode and compute it's time and space complexities.
+description: "In this post, we will solve Majority Element from leetcode and compute it's time and space complexities.
 Let's begin."
 author: "Rishabh Jain"
-keywords: ["leetcode","js","javascript","Solution of reverse string","rishabh","jain","rishabh
+keywords: ["leetcode","js","javascript","Solution of Majority Element","rishabh","jain","rishabh
 jain","rishabh1403","blog","competitive","coding","programming","tech","technology",
 interview", "interview questions", leetcode]
 tags: ["leetcode","coding","javascript"]
 categories: ["leetcode","coding","javascript"]
-date: 2019-04-01T05:08:30.428Z
+date: 2020-04-05T06:36:43.014Z
-path: "posts/coding/leetcode/2020/04/leetcode-maj"
+path: "posts/coding/leetcode/2020/04/leetcode-majority-element"
 image: "./maj.png"
-draft: true
+draft: false
 ---

-In this post, we will solve day of week from leetcode and compute it's time and space complexities.
+In this post, we will solve Majority Element from leetcode and compute it's time and space complexities.
 Let's begin.
 <!--more-->

 # Problem Statement
-The question can be found at [leetcode day of week problem](https://leetcode.com/problems/day-of-the-week/).
+The question can be found at [leetcode Majority Element problem](https://leetcode.com/problems/majority-element/).

 The problem states that we are given an array and we need to find the majority element in the array.
-Majority element is the element which is present more than n/2 times in the array, where n is the length of the array.
+The majority element is the element that is present more than `n/2` times in the array, where `n` is the length of the array.

 # Solution

-Since question mentions that majority element does exist in the array, we can sort the array and the middle element is the majority element, since the number has to be more than n/2 times, it has to be in the center.
+Since the question mentions that majority element does exist in the array, we can sort the array and the middle element is the majority element.
+Since the number has to be more than `n/2` times, it has to be in the center.
 A solution would look something like this

 ```js